dtonys/modern-ts-boilerplate-2024/README.md

 Make sure to include only server side production dependencies in `dependencies` and put the rest in `devDependencies`.

+## Databases and .env files

+You must create a `.env` and `.env.local`.
+`.env` will be used in a production environment.
+`.env.local` will be used for local development.
+The `.env` will be packaged and shipped to the server via the zip command.

+`.env.sample` is provided for you to see what values are required.

 ## Production logs